babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: Because if it's Chrome 50 and now Chrome 49 and the config change is good, we don't see the input/output relationship when we change Babel that way.

-The summary is that when browsers have bugs, Babel has to fix those bugs.
+**Henry**: The summary is that when browsers have bugs, Babel has to fix those bugs.
 That causes greater output for most people because they don't hit those bubbles.
 Basically over time preset-env gets worse.
 And this is abstract, so maybe it doesn't affect you at all.
 Or it might affect you a lot.
 So what is our way forward with that?

 #### The solution via preset-modules

 **Jason**: Yeah.
 So having sort of seen the bundles, I started to realize that we have sort of an out here.
 The bug is in a browser that has very good support for the syntax in question, except for in that one case.

 **Jason**: There's a bunch of cases I started to just catalog.
 As sort of like, “Oh, I found this thing.”
 There was only six really specific pain points that had been logged to Babel or discussed online.

-When I looked at them as a unit, I could go through and write syntax transforms that instead of taking a tag template and transpiling it to strings, I could just take the tag template and change the tag function to something that fixes the call site caching, which would a small 50 byte helper function.
+**Jason**: When I looked at them as a unit, I could go through and write syntax transforms that instead of taking a tag template and transpiling it to strings, I could just take the tag template and change the tag function to something that fixes the call site caching, which would a small 50 byte helper function.
 And I’ve now shipped tag templates in production, but they work in Safari.

-Or an async arrow function inside of a class.
+**Jason**: Or an async arrow function inside of a class.
 You just turn the arrow function into a function.
 Babel already has a built-in method to do this, a one line transform, make it a function.
 The cost of that versus using regenerator is night and day.

 **Jason**: If it didn't use this the this keyword or touch arguments, it's almost identical.